awsdocs/aws-android-developer-guide/doc_source/getting-started-analytics.rst

 .. highlight:: java

 #####################################
-Tracking App Usage Data with |MAlong|
+Track App Usage Data with |MAlong|
 #####################################

 |MAlong| allows you to measure app usage and app revenue.
 By tracking key trends such as new vs.